Teeth whitening: what you need to know about how to whiten your teeth

 Professional laser teeth whitening with a dentist

 Professional laser teeth whitening is one of the best ways to get whiter teeth and is often done in a single session at the dentist.
-Laser whitening involves applying a whitening product to your teeth and exposing them to LED light.
+Laser whitening involves applying a whitening product to your teeth and exposing them to a laser.

-The LED light activates the agents in the whitening gel and helps them penetrate the tooth for immediate results.
+The laser activates the agents in the whitening gel and helps them penetrate the tooth for immediate results.
 However, it is important to know that the laser technique cannot achieve a brilliant white on severely stained teeth.

 Your dentist should also indicate the suggested length of use and how often you should repeat the teeth whitening procedure.
 Teeth whitening with moulds requires several sessions at home to obtain a whiter smile.

-Between these two types of teeth whitening, the way to get the best results is by doing both treatments!
-For the most efficient and long-lasting results, it is recommended to alternate between professional laser whitening and whitening with moulds at home, combining both types of teeth whitening.
+For the most efficient and long-lasting results, it is recommended to alternate between professional whitening and whitening with moulds at home, combining both types of teeth whitening.

 How to get whiter teeth: how does teeth whitening work?